justinetaylor/mids-w207-final-project/backups/clear-cut-solution.md

 print("There are {} values in the training data".format(train_df.count()[0]))
 print("There are {} values in the test data".format(test_df.count()[0]))
 ```

+    There are 0 NA values in the training data
+    There are 0 NA values in the test data

+    There are 15120 values in the training data
+    There are 565892 values in the test data

 There are no null values in the dataset.